Current News & Projects

 For context:

 The Independent Review was commissioned by Defra ministers to make recommendations on the most effective grazing and management regime(s) that would deliver improvements on the Sites of Special Scientific Interest (SSSIs) across Dartmoor.
+The panel led by David Fursdon, met with a wide range of representatives of the farming and communing community on Dartmoor in 2023.

 Their report with recommendations was issued to Mark Spencer, the Minister for Food Farming and Fisheries, and made publicly available on 13th December 2023.
 The full report can be accessed here;